mgreg90/personal_assistant/planning/plan.md

 The reminder is saved unless validations in the reminder class (custom validator? probably) tell us it is an invalid combination of time data.

-## Models Implied
-1. Preposition

 ## Classes Implied
-1. MessageBody
+1. Message::Body
-2. EveryPhrase
+2. Message::EveryPhrase
-3. AtPhrase
+3. Message::AtPhrase
-4. OnPhrase
+4. Message::OnPhrase
-5. InPhrase
+5. Message::InPhrase
-6. TimePhrase (to be inherited by the others)
+6. Message::PrepositionalPhrase (to be inherited by the others)

 ## Modules Implied
-1. PrepositionalPhraseUtils (for 'phrase class' class methods for stripping)
+1. TimePhraseUtils (stripping time info)

 I'm thinking they can just be service classes since they will really only be used once - during parsing a message into a reminder hash.